eapo/altrueco/README.md

-# The Altruistic F/LOSS marketplace
+# The Altruistic F/LOSS Marketplace
 Altruistic F/LOSS marketplace for goods & services and needs (using Chakra-UI, React, MeteorJS).

 ## What and why this stack?